mhucka/zowie/README.md

 ### Credentials for Zotero access

+Zowie relies on the [Zotero sync API](https://www.zotero.org/support/dev/web_api/v3/start) to get information about your references.
+If you do not already have a [Zotero sync account](https://www.zotero.org/support/sync), it will be necessary to create one before going any further.

+To use Zowie, you will also need both an API user identifier (also known as the **userID**) and an **API key**.
+To find out your Zotero userID and create a new API key, log in to your Zotero account at [Zotero.org](https://www.zotero.org) and visit the [_Feeds/API_ tab of the your _Settings_ page](https://www.zotero.org/settings/keys).
+On that page you can find your userID and create a new API key for Zowie.

-Zowie needs to know the user's personal library identifier (also known as the _userID_) and a Zotero API key.
-By default, it tries to get this information from the user's keychain.
-If the values do not exist in the keychain from a previous run, Zowie will ask the user, and (unless the `-K` option is given) store the values in the user's keychain so that it does not have to ask again in the future.
-It is also possible to supply the identifier and API key on the command line using the `-i` and `-a` options, respectively; the given values will then override the values stored in the keychain (unless the `-K` option is also given).
-This is also how you can replace previously-stored values: use `-i` and `-a` (without `-K`) and the new values will override the stored values.
+The first time you run Zowie, it will ask for this information and (unless the `-K` option is given) store it in your macOS keychain so that it does not have to ask for it again on future occasions.
+It is also possible to supply the identifier and API key directly on the command line using the `-i` and `-a` options, respectively; the given values will then override any values stored in the keychain and (unless the `-K` option is also given) will be used to update the keychain for the next time.

-To find out your Zotero userID and create an API key, log in to your Zotero account at Zotero.org and visit [https://www.zotero.org/settings/keys](https://www.zotero.org/settings/keys).

 ### Basic usage